VarunAtZethic/SATechnicalOnboarding/Git_Version.md

 Git allows developers to keep a historical record of changes made to their codebase, providing a reliable and efficient way to track and manage versions.
 Key concepts in Git include:

-1. <u>Repository:</u> A repository, or repo, is a collection of files and their entire history.
+1. ***Repository:*** A repository, or repo, is a collection of files and their entire history.
 It serves as a centralized hub for collaboration and version control.

-2. <u>Commit:</u> A commit represents a specific set of changes made to the codebase.
+2. ***Commit:*** A commit represents a specific set of changes made to the codebase.
 Each commit is identified by a unique hash and contains information such as the author, timestamp, and commit message.

-3. <u>Branch:</u> A branch is a parallel version of the codebase that allows developers to work on features or bug fixes independently.
+3. ***Branch:*** A branch is a parallel version of the codebase that allows developers to work on features or bug fixes independently.
 Branches enable concurrent development and can be merged back into the main codebase.

-4. <u>Merge:</u> Merging combines changes from one branch into another, typically integrating feature branches into the main branch (often called the "master" or "main" branch).
+4. ***Merge:*** Merging combines changes from one branch into another, typically integrating feature branches into the main branch (often called the "master" or "main" branch).

-5. <u>Pull Request:</u> A pull request (PR) is a mechanism for proposing changes from one branch to another.
+5. ***Pull Request:*** A pull request (PR) is a mechanism for proposing changes from one branch to another.
 It allows team members to review, discuss, and provide feedback before merging the changes.

-6. <u>Remote:</u> A remote refers to a repository hosted on a server, such as GitHub or GitLab.
+6. ***Remote:*** A remote refers to a repository hosted on a server, such as GitHub or GitLab.
 Developers can push their local changes to a remote repository and pull changes from it to stay up to date with the latest code.

 ## **_Setting up Git for the project:_**

 To start using Git, follow these steps to set it up on your development machine:

-1. <u>Installation:</u> Download and install Git from the official Git website [Git](https://git-scm.com/downloads).
+1. ***Installation:*** Download and install Git from the official Git website [Git](https://git-scm.com/downloads).
 Follow the installation instructions for your operating system.

-2. <u>Configuration:</u> After installation, open a terminal or command prompt and configure your Git identity with the following commands:
+2. ***Configuration:*** After installation, open a terminal or command prompt and configure your Git identity with the following commands:

 ```
 git config --global user.name "Your Name"